h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 1. A Merkle Sum Trie
    - A _possibly_ world first implementation of a (Sparse) Merkle Sum Trie implementation, based on the [plasma specification][plasmaspec]
-1. The `ClosestProof` commit and reveal proof mechanism
+1. The `ClosestProof` deterministic commit and reveal proof mechanism
-   - This is a novel proof mechanic based off the [Relay Mining Paper][rmpaper]
+   - This is a novel proof mechanism based off of the [Relay Mining Paper][rmpaper]

 Documentation for all of this can be found [here][smtdocs].